-Resolutions For Against Abstain Against Abstain Increasing the Maximum Aggregate 1 Remuneration Report Remuneration of Non-Executive Directors 2 Re-election of Director -6 Adoption of New Constitution
+Resolutions For Against Abstain For Against Abstain 1 Remuneration Report 5 Increasing the Maximum Aggregate Remuneration of Non-Executive Directors C. De election of Director DIRECTORS 2 Re-election of Director - 6 Adoption of New Constitution

-Bruce Higgins

-Re-election of Director -
+- Bruce Higgins Re-election of Director -

-Ian Litster
+- Ian Litster

-Approval of Issue of Options and Performance Rights to Andrew Alcock
+- Approval of Issue of Options and Performance Rights to Andrew Alcock

-If you mark the Abstain box for a particular Item, you are directing your proxy not to vote on your behalf on a show of hands or on a poll and your votes will not be counted in computing the required majority on a poll.
+7117 HOOOK If you mark the Abstain box for a particular Item, you are directing your proxy not to vote on your behalf on a show of hands or on a poll and you votes will not be counted in computing the required majority on a poll.